barbagroup/teaching-materials/gdb/factorial_example.md

 ```
 If we would have done this stepping down with `next`, GDB would have executed `factorial` without going actually into the function.

-We might be a bit lost where we are in the code, so we can ask for a `list` of lineas around the one about to be executed
+We might be a bit lost and want to know where we are in the code.
+We can ask for a `list` of lines around the one about to be executed

 ```
 (gdb) l